tiffanysimione/Project-Portfolio-Site/README.md

--I did not plan out what I wanted in detail which let to messy and not dry code -I struggled getting the layout I wanted initally on smaller screens which resulted in me needing to chane my layout -I would like to make a different looking carsoul but I need to brush up on my jquery for that
+-I did not plan out what I wanted in detail which let to messy and not dry code -I struggled getting the layout I wanted initally on smaller screens which resulted in me needing to chane my layout -I would like to make a different looking carsoul but I need to brush up on my jquery for that -Really getting a perfect understanding of flexbox

-3 points of functionality: Please see the sources above that allowed me to create some of these functionalities I did not copy any code , but they were used as a reference to guide me in building them.
+3 points of functionality:
+Please see the sources above that allowed me to create some of these functionalities...

+I did not copy any code , but they were used as a reference to guide me in building them.
 1.The Hamburger Icon
 This code adds a clickable button (the "hamburger" element) that toggles the visibility of a menu when clicked.